 Why do I need a property offer letter?

-While a competitive price is undoubtedly a significant factor when wooing the seller, it’s essential to realize that real estate transactions aren’t solely about money.
-Many homeowners share a deep emotional connection to their properties, and they want to be sure their prized possession goes to someone who will cherish and look after them the same way they did.
-Writing an offer letter on a house is not a legal necessity, but it’s your chance to convince the seller to consider your offer, even if it isn’t the highest.
+Many homeowners share a deep emotional connection to their properties, and they want to ensure their prized possession goes to someone who will cherish and look after them the same way they did.
+So while writing an offer letter for a house isn’t a legal necessity, it is your chance to convince the seller to consider your offer, even if it isn’t the highest.

 Personal details of the seller